newhoteng/To-do-list/README.md

 <p align="right">(<a href="https://github.com/newhoteng/To-do-list#readme">back to top</a>)</p>

 ## :pray: Acknowledgements
-- I would like to thank my coding partners [Abbas](https://github.com/AbbasSarwar) and [Martins](https://github.com/Abmart0803) for heloping out with a fixing bugs.
+- I would like to thank my coding partners [Abbas](https://github.com/AbbasSarwar) and [Martins](https://github.com/Abmart0803) for heloping out with fixing bugs.
 - Thanks to Microverse for inspiring me to do this project.

 <p align="right">(<a href="https://github.com/newhoteng/To-do-list#readme">back to top</a>)</p>